typedb/typedb-docs/00-general/03-introduction.md

 Designing data models and managing data at this level of abstraction is one of the primary offerings of TypeQL and TypeDB.

 If you are coming from an SQL background, you may be interested in a comparison with (modeling in SQL)[../12-comparisons/00-sql-and-typeql#modelling-and-defining-schema].
-If you are coming from property graphs, you may be interested in a comparison with (modeling with property graphs)[../12-comparisons/graph-databases-and-typedb#modelling-and-defining-schema]
+If you are coming from property graphs, you may be interested in a comparison to (modeling with property graphs)[../12-comparisons/graph-databases-and-typedb#modelling-and-defining-schema]

 ## Building with Entity-Relation-Attribute types